 To make things easier, draw a timetable for your meals before you leave.
 This way, you won’t have to guess what you should cook.
 And don't forget to buy healthy ingredients.

-Make sure you have any essential nutritional supplements you'll need, especially if cooking healthy will be too challenging.
-You can visit any trusted online pharmacy like the Oxford Online Pharmacy to get the supplements you need.
+Ensure you have any essential nutritional supplements, especially if cooking healthy will be too challenging.
+You can visit any trusted online pharmacy like Oxford Online Pharmacy to get the supplements you need.

 Take Healthy Snacks

 To the uninitiated, backpacking requires a lot of physical exercise and endurance.
-At the same time, it also exposes you to many health risks as you move outside of your comfort zone.
+However, it also exposes you to many health risks as you move outside of your comfort zone.

-That said, your snack options should aim at not only keeping your stomach from growling hungrily but should also provide your body with the essential nutrients it needs.
+That said, your snack options should not only keep your stomach from growling hungrily but also provide your body with the essential nutrients it needs.

 What should you carry?
 Some fresh or dried fruits, protein bars, and healthy nuts are excellent options - lightweight, filling, refreshing, and nutritious!